-- Strengthen resilient communities
+Strengthens resilient communities

-Justin Charles Hoover (胡智騰), Principle
+Justin Charles Hoover (胡智騰)

-Treggiari's artistic practice investigates how art enters the public realm and connects wide ranges of people and neighborhoods in a variety of communities.
+Chris's artistic practice investigates how art enters the public realm and connects wide ranges of people and neighborhoods in a variety of communities.
 He highlights diverse community identities, shared histories, and personal stories through participatory, mobile platforms that encourage exploration from the viewer.
 Often these platforms entail creative methods that aim to turn the passive viewer into an active art-maker who can participate in sharing a personal voice in a community dialogue.
 Treggiari has extensive experience with art and community engagement and currently teaches at the California College for the Arts in the department of Art and Public Life.
 He also is an acting commissioner for the Oakland Arts Commission.

-Sergio De La Torre Artist Collaborator
+Sergio De La Torre

 CAS has exhibited, curated and developed programs for venues including:

-- Sculpture Quadrenniale Riga (SQR), Latvia
+Sculpture Quadrenniale Riga (SQR), Riga, Latvia

-- Portland Institute of Contemporary Art, Time based Arts Festival,
+Portland Institute of Contemporary Art, Time based Arts Festival,

-- San Francisco Museum of Modern Art
+San Francisco Museum of Modern Art, San Francisco, CA

-- Yerba Buena Center for the Arts
+Yerba Buena Center for the Arts, San Francisco, CA

-- San Jose Museum of Art
+San Jose Museum of Art, San Jose, CA

-- The Oakland Museum of California
+The Oakland Museum of California, Oakland, CA